slpixe/py-book/README.md

 - `/all` endpoint: 100 requests per day per IP
 - `/search` endpoint: 200 requests per day per IP
 - Configurable through RATE_LIMIT environment variable

-## Deployment

-The application is configured for deployment on Heroku or similar platforms using Gunicorn.
-A Procfile is included for Heroku deployment.

 ## Testing